gocd/docs.go.cd/content/gocd_on_kubernetes/sample_pipelines_explained.md

     ![](../../images/gocd-helm-chart/agent_status_report.png)

     *Note: The Agent Status Report is only visible when that particular job is running.
 Once the job is run, this status will not be visible.*

-## Verify your pipeline

-Once the pipeline has run successfully, you can go to your DockerHub account to verify if the image has been published.

-In the [next section](creating_a_test_pipeline.html), we'll look at how to configure a pipeline to test our sample application's docker image.